 Not all workers’ comp claims involve healthy individuals who were hurt at work.
 Many workers have preexisting health conditions such as asthma, heart disease, arthritis, back issues and mental illness.
 If your working conditions or a job-related accident made your preexisting condition worse, you may be entitled to workers’ compensation for aggravation of that injury.

-Here, you will benefit from a pair of workers’ comp lawyers — with experience handling hundreds of claims on behalf of injured workers from all walks of life — working on your case.
+At our law firm, you will benefit from having a pair of workers’ comp lawyers — with experience handling hundreds of claims on behalf of injured workers from all walks of life — working on your case.